WayahHendra/tree-js-generator/SECURITY.md

-# Security Policy – tree-js-generator
+# Security Policy – tree-md-generator

-`tree-js-generator` is an **open-source CLI tool** for generating and visualizing directory trees.
+`tree-md-generator` is an **open-source CLI tool** for generating and visualizing directory trees.
 It is distributed under the **MIT License** — feel free to use, modify, and contribute!

 Security is a top priority, and any vulnerabilities must be reported through official channels.